eerohuusko/Koulutus/Hands-On 1 (Wifi)/Wifite and WPS Pixie Dust Attack.md

 ![](https://gitlab.dclabra.fi/wiki/uploads/upload_e19005ed77bddc7c83da9591bbb61bc5.png)

+salasanat.xt is the name of the dictionary file (specify the full path if the file is not located in the same directory)

 And the next one commad....

 ````
 aircrack-ng -w /home/kali/salasanat.txt /home/kali/01.pcap